 How much State Pension am I likely to get?

-Can I make up for any gaps in my work history?
+Can I make up for any missing years of NI contributions?

-Gaps in your work history or being in certain types of pension schemes can mean you’ll get less.
-But you can also get NI credits for years when you’re not employed or have low earnings.
+Gaps in your work history or being in certain types of pension schemes can mean you won’t have enough NI contributions to receive the full State Pension.
+But you may get NI credits for years when you’re not employed or have low earnings.

 And, in some cases, claiming benefits such as jobseeker’s allowance can actually help you build and protect your State Pension entitlement.